MikeOfficiaI/assignment-accb/README.md

 This README provides essential information on running the Assignment project:

-How to Start the Assignment Application
+How to Start the Assignment application
 ----------------------------
-To start the Allane application, follow these steps:
+To start the Assignment application, follow these steps:

 1. Clone the repository from GitHub: https://github.com/MikeOfficiaI/assignment-accb.git;
 2. Open the `application.properties` file located in the `src/main/resources` directory and configure the database connection properties according to your setup.
 If you have Docker, you can use the Dockerized database setup instructions provided later in this README.